First Post-Minkowskian approach to turbulent gravity: The turbulent energy cascade and its interference with metric length scales: dimensional estimates

-These results show that the critical mass ranges from $10^{-16} \div 10^{-18}$ solar masses, indicating that pretty small black-holes can potentially interfere with a turbulent cascade at Reynolds in the order of $10^{16}$.
+and $L_d=L_m$.
+The above relation shows $L_m=L_d=L_s$ varies from $10^{-12}m$ to $10^{-14}m$, while $L_0$ from $10^{5}m$ to $10^{-2}m$.
+Moreover the critical mass $m^*$ ranges from $10^{-16} \div 10^{-18}$ solar masses, indicating that pretty small black-holes can potentially interfere with a turbulent cascade at Reynolds in the order of $10^{16}$.
 Since full randomness is less realistic than correlated turbulence, it is of interest to directly inspect the turbulent cases.